eliben/radgrad/README.md

 It starts with `np.sin(x)`, which calls our wrapped `sin` primitive.
 Since `x` is already a box, there's no need to box it again.
-The VJP rule for `sin` is invoked, calculates the actual value `np.sin(0.5)` and returns a derivative function that will calculate `np.cos(0.5) * g` when called with `g`.
+The VJP rule for `sin` is invoked, calculates the actual value `np.sin(0.5)` and returns a VJP function that will calculate `np.cos(0.5) * g` when called with `g`.
 Finally, the output is `Box`ed with a `Node` that has the argument `x` as the predecessor.